pytonc/udacityplus/README.md

 Some files are unused, I just didn't get around to cleanup.
 Some code may crash and be insecure against unauthorized requests.

-Users don't get automatically added to search index due to processing required to do that being executed only after user edits their profile.
-Registration triggers boilerplate User class (in boilerplate/models), profile triggers app specific User (in web/models).
+~~Users don't get automatically added to search index due to processing required to do that being executed only after user edits their profile.
+Registration triggers boilerplate User class (in boilerplate/models), profile triggers app specific User (in web/models).~~done, so new users get auto-put in search

 Bulk data
 ---------